Basketball Drills

 Suicides (17s)

-The classic conditioning test.
-Player runs sideline to sideline 17 times in a fixed time (guards typically aim under 60-65 seconds, with posts a few seconds slower because of size and stride).
-Run as a pre-season fitness test, then again mid-season to track progress.
-Pair with skill drills so players are not just running.
+The classic conditioning test: the player runs sideline to sideline 17 times in a fixed time (guards aim under 60 to 65 seconds, posts a few seconds slower).
+Run as a pre-season test, then again mid-season to track progress.

 Lane Slides

-Player slides laterally in the lane: touch the right block, slide to the left block, touch, slide back.
-Repeat for 30-45 seconds.
-Builds lower body conditioning and the lateral quickness defenders need.
+The player slides laterally in the lane: touch the right block, slide to the left block, touch, slide back, for 30 to 45 seconds.

 Full-Court Layup Lines

-Two lines (one on each sideline) sprint the full length of the court, finish with a layup, sprint back, and rejoin the line.
-10 minutes of continuous flow.
-Combines conditioning, finishing under fatigue, and rebounding.
-Cue: full speed, contested-pace finish, no walking back.
+Two lines sprint the full length of the court, finish a layup, sprint back, and rejoin the line for ten minutes of continuous flow.

 Tap Drill (Rim Touches)

-Player jumps and taps the rim or backboard 10 consecutive times, lands and jumps as quickly as possible.
-Two rounds per player.
-Builds explosive vertical conditioning and rebounding pop.
-For players who cannot reach the rim, set a target on the backboard or net.
+The player jumps and taps the rim or backboard ten consecutive times, landing and jumping as quickly as possible.
+Two rounds.
+Players who cannot reach set a target on the backboard or net.

 11-Man Fast Break

-Five offensive players run a 5-on-0 fast break to a layup.
-As the ball goes up, three new defenders pick up three of the original five (now defenders), creating a 3-on-2 going the other way.
+Five players run a 5-on-0 break to a layup; as the ball goes up, three new defenders pick up three of the original five to create a 3-on-2 the other way.
 The flow continues end-to-end with substitutions on the fly.
-Eleven players keep the drill moving without breaks.
-Combines conditioning, transition offense, and defensive recovery in one drill.

 Defensive Slide Lap